ccollicutt/ansible_playbooks/vcl/README.md

 This playbook will install Apache VCL 2.3 on a single CentOS 6 host.

-There is a "blog post":http://www.cybera.ca/tech-radar/first-look-ansible that covers the basics of installing VCL using this playbook.
+There is a [blog post](http://www.cybera.ca/tech-radar/first-look-ansible) that describes a bit about how to install VCL with this playbook, though it is a bit older now.

 Using Vagrant
 -------------